cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### isDecided

-Gets the claim is decided or not.
+Gets the result of whether the claim has been decided or not.

 ### decideClaimToTrue

-Set the game decision true whose dispute period has passed.
+Sets the game decision true whose dispute period has already passed.

 ### decideClaimToFalse

-Set the game decision false when its challenge is set true.
+Set the game decision false when its challenge has been evaluated to true.

 ### removeChallenge

-Removes challenge whose decision is set as false.
+Removes challenge whose decision has been evaluated to false.

 ### setPredicateDecision